 CHEM& 161 - General Chemistry with Lab I

-Course Note Students who took one year of high school chemistry with B’s or higher in the past two years and have placement into math 098+ OR took half a year of high school chemistry with B’s or higher in the past two years and placement into math 142 can request an entry code for access to this class, in lieu of the prerequisite course or students may take a Chemistry Placement Test to test out of the prerequisite chemistry course.
+Course Note Students who passed one year of high school chemistry with B’s or higher in the past two years and have placement into Math 098+ OR took half a year of high school chemistry with B’s or higher in the past two years and placement into Math 141+ can request an entry code for access to this class, in lieu of the prerequisite course or students may take a Chemistry Placement Test to test out of the prerequisite chemistry course.

 Designed to Serve Students majoring in a physical, life, or health science, or engineering.

 Topics will include the following, not necessarily in this order, with laboratory work paralleling lecture content.

 2. Measurement and Units

 3. Basic Atomic Theory